UBC-MDS/524_easysklearn/README.md

 This package contains four functions that accept a pandas DataFrame.
 All functions can be used on a dataset with numerical and categorical features.
 Each function will have it's own required and optional arguments.

-- eda: EDA data analysis will split the original data into train and test dataset and will generate a statistical report such as correlation between the variables, number of missing data, class imbalance and type of data present in the dataset.
+- **eda**: EDA data analysis will split the original data into train and test dataset and will generate a statistical report such as correlation between the variables, number of missing data, class imbalance and type of data present in the dataset.

 - Data imputation: It will handle missing only numerical data in the data frame.